How can I be sure if the next tour is really taking place?

 Sure, if you want to!
 Unlike many other free tour organizers, we are completely independent and non-commercial.
-We are locals passionate about our city and run the tours as a hobby (although some of us also work as professional guides).
+We are locals passionate about our city and run the tours as a hobby.
 If you liked the tour, you can leave a donation according to your own budget.
 We will also use it to cover our expenses such as this website.

 Oh shit, the weather is awful.
 Think I’d rather stay in…

 Check this handy Dutch thing: buienradar.
 The sun might come out in a few minutes!
 If not, we can decide together to take a shorter route, or visit some indoor locations.
 We have never cancelled a tour due to bad weather.
 If you make sure you dress accordingly, we make sure you still enjoy the tour.
 Note: in the colder months it’s highly recommended to dress extra warm.
 The Dutch wind and high humidity can be rather unpleasant and standing still cools you down quickly!

 I’m organizing a day out for a group of people, can we join a Free Tour?

 Our tours are free for individuals and small groups.
 If you’re with 8 people or more, we may not be able to accomodate you on a regular tour.
 Please contact us beforehand, in case of short notice: through a Facebook message.